Originally posted 2019-12-05 06:31:32.

 Nevertheless, most people are having some.
 This is probably because women understand that persistently withholding sex may have negative consequences on their ability to secure tangible benefit in return for it.
 There are a number of reasons why this might happen.

-The first is that even in a nominally closed sex marketplace, it might still be possible for a man to purchase sex elsewhere, in secret, and he is more likely to if he is being denied at home.
+The first is that even in a nominally closed sex marketplace, the Soviet Union of Sex, it might still be possible for a man to purchase sex elsewhere, in secret, and he is more likely to if he is being denied at home.

 Alternatively, he might find that the other form of relief, masturbation, is adequate.
 While masturbation is healthy and a useful way for an older man to maintain erectile ability, when it actually takes over from sex, problems loom on the horizon.